MicrosoftDocs/quantum-docs/articles/hybrid-computing-interactive.md

 - Running parameterized quantum algorithms where the output of one quantum computing job informs the parameters of the next quantum computing job.
 The most common example of this type of algorithm is the Variational Quantum Eigensolver, or VQE.

-You can list all top-level submitted items within your Quantum Workspace, that is, Sessions and individual jobs that aren't associated with any Session.
-1. Select **Job Management** blade
-1. Identify the jobs of type **Session**.
-1. You can see the Unique ID of a Session in column **Id**.
-3. Click on the Session to see the list of all jobs.

-For more information, see [Provider support](#provider-support).

 ## Get started with Sessions

+Sessions can be created for jobs running [QIR](xref:microsoft.quantum.concepts.qir) programs, such as Q#, Qiskit and Cirq programs, and for Quantum-Inspired Optimizations (QIO) jobs.

+> [!NOTE]
+> Sessions are not supported for quantum targets not supporting QIR.

 ### Prerequisites

+To create a Session, you need the following prerequisites:

 - An Azure account with an active subscription.
 If you don’t have an Azure account, register for free and sign up for a [pay-as-you-go subscription](https://azure.microsoft.com/pricing/purchase-options/pay-as-you-go/).
 - An Azure Quantum workspace.
 For more information, see [Create an Azure Quantum workspace](xref:microsoft.quantum.how-to.workspace).

-> [!NOTE]
-> Sessions are not supported for quantum targets not supporting QIR.

 ### [Q# + Python](#tab/tabid-iqsharp)

 This example shows how to create a Session with Q# inline code using hosted Notebooks in Azure portal.
-You can also create Sessions using a Python host program that invokes an adjacent Q# program.
+You can also create Sessions using a [Python host program](xref:microsoft.quantum.user-guide-qdk.overview.host-programs) that invokes an adjacent Q# program.

 1. Select **Notebooks** blade on your Quantum workspace, and in **My Notebooks** click on **Add New**.
 2. In **Kernel Type**, select **IPython**.
 3. Type a name for the file, and click **Create file**.
-5. Click **+ Code** to add a new cell in the notebook and import `qsharp` Python SDK.
+4. Click **+ Code** to add a new cell in the notebook and import `qsharp` Python SDK.

     ```python
     import qsharp